 5. Under Hey Google tab you will find the Voice Match option.
 Click on it.

 6. Now, if you find the option to Unlock with voice match, then toggle on the switch next to it.

 Once you enable this setting, you will be able to use Google Assistant when the screen is off.
 You can trigger Google Assistant by saying “Ok Google” or “Hey Google” as your phone will always be listening to you, even if the phone is locked.
-However, if this option isn’t available on your phone you won’t be able to unlock your device by saying Ok Google.
+However, if this option isn’t available on your phone or Ok Google is turned off, you won’t be able to unlock your device by saying Ok Google.
 There are, however, are a couple of workarounds that you can try.